vikash32/SSL_Certificate_Expiry_Date_Finder/README.md

-# Shell-Scripts
-Several scripts which directly influence our daily work activities.
 # ssl_cert_expiry.sh info
 install curl if it is not installed, by default it always install, but install it if it is not.
 ```